 Do students have to live on campus?

-All first-year and sophomore students are required to live on campus.
+All first-year and sophomore students are required to live on campus or in university-affiliated housing.
 Those students who are living with parents within a 30-mile radius, are married or have dependents are not required to live on campus.
 Regardless, the Housing Exemption Form must be filled out and approved by administration in order to qualify for off-campus resident status.